ShibamCrS/DifferentialAttackPACQARMA3/README.md

 ### 2.1 Dependencies<a name=smt_dependencies>

+`cryptosmt` requires `python` v3, `STP` and `cryptominisat5`.
+`STP` is available from https://stp.github.io .
+`cryptominisat5` is available from https://github.com/msoos/cryptominisat .
+We prefer to install them using the Homebrew https://brew.sh package manager.
+YMMV.

+Our programs also need additional python packages.
-`cryptosmt` requires `python` v3, `STP` and `cryptominisat5` to be installed, as well as a few python packages (if they are not installed, `python` will tell you which packages it needs).
+If they are not installed, `python` will tell you which packages it needs.
+Among the dependencies to be installed there are `pyyaml`, `tabulate`, `numpy`, and `click` which are installed in a user environment by the commands `pip3 install pyyaml`, `pip3 install tabulate`, `pip3 install numpy`, and `pip3 install click` (they can be installed globally with the additional option `--break-system-packages`, which is not recommended).

 Some paths are hardwired in `config.py`: if some program is not found and you actually have installed it, try adding the right paths there.

-`STP` is available from https://stp.github.io

-`cryptominisat5` is available from https://github.com/msoos/cryptominisat

-But we prefer to install them using the Homebrew https://brew.sh package manager.
-YMMV.

 ### 2.2 Running `cryptosmt`<a name=smt_running>